Clown Loach (Botia Macracantha) Our ultimate care guide for this stunning Fresh Water tropical fish.

 For freshwater hobbyists, the clown loach is a popular favorite as it is not only beautiful and exciting, but it’s also an even-tempered tank mate that gets along with a variety of other fish.
 Unlike an overwhelming number of other fish, the clown loach is most active during the daylight hours, so it can be easily observed and enjoyed.

-In their natural habitat, clown loaches can grow to be up to 25-30 cm long, however, in an aquarium, an adult loach can reach up to 12 cm.
-Maybe in a very large public aquarium, they will reach almost 25cm.
+In their natural habitat, clown loaches can grow to be up to 30 cm, however, in a home aquarium, the average adult clown loach is around 15-18 cm with some kept in very large aquariums reaching almost 25cm and sold for around $200 each.

 To successfully keep a school of clown loaches, it’s important to take good care of them and keep them happy.
 Of course, your loaches need food and clean water but they also require additional care to live their expected 15-year lifespan.